magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/custom_preprocess.md

 ### Prerequisites

 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code.
-Create a new custon module for your customizations.
+Create a new custom module for your customizations.

-For details about creating a module refer to [Magento PHP Developer Guide]({{site.gdeurl}}extension-dev-guide/bk-extension-dev-guide.html)
+For details about creating a module refer to the [Magento PHP Developer Guide]({{site.gdeurl}}extension-dev-guide/bk-extension-dev-guide.html).

 ### Step by step instruction